top of page

 The flood of 1913 caused a great loss and damage at Lowell.

-In buildings that remained standing, there was great destruction of household goods
+In buildings that remained standing, there was great destruction of household goods and merchandise by the water.

-On July 18, 1938, the Muskingum Conservancy System of 14 dams for water control
+On July 18, 1938, the Muskingum Conservancy System of 14 dams for water control and flood elimination was dedicated at Bolivar.

-A descriptive letter written on April 9, 1913, by Belva Leake to her brother provides the
+A descriptive letter written on April 9, 1913, by Belva Leake to her brother provides the best description of the 1913 flood at Lowell.
+It begins:

 "Dear Hobe: